YoannaPo/Knowledge-Base/Behavioral-Interview-Questions/questions.md

 ### Achievements
 - [ ] Give me an example of a project or initiative that you started on your own.
 What prompted you to get started?
   - **Cause:**
+  During the Next Generation Tech Booster - Frontend Track - scholarship powered by Bertelsmann and Udacity, I needed a system to check my knowledge effectively and, at the same time, prepare for the assessment  (its results determined who would be admitted to the second phase of the scholarship).
   - **Action:**
+  I started to collect the important topics, including questions that appeared most often on the Slack channels relevant to this scholarship.
+I created a repository on GitHub.
+I put questions there with answers and sources I refer to.
+I've developed a repetition system that works great for me.
   - **Result:**
+  I have shared this repository with all fellowship participants.
+I received much support, thanks and additional questions, which I also included in the database.
+As a result of my work, I improved my markdown writing, passed the assessment and found myself in the second phase of the scholarship.

 - [ ] Describe a project that you worked on, that led to your professional development.
   - **Cause:**